-A Seminar on “Facilitating Access to Finance for Rural Micro-Enterprises” has been organised by the Latvian NRN with the support of the ENRD Contact Point on Thursday 28th June, 2012 in Riga, Latvia.
+A Seminar on “Facilitating Access to Finance for Rural Micro-Enterprises” has been organised by the Latvian NRN with the support of the ENRD Contact Point on the 28th of June 2012 in Riga, Latvia.
 (Click here for further details).

-The main objective for this seminar is to bring together various stakeholders with specific interest on credit access in rural areas.
-This seminar will provide a unique opportunity to engage in further discussions that will assist in identifying ways to improve the current and future rules on financial engineering.
+The main objective for this seminar was to bring together various stakeholders with specific interest in credit access in rural areas.
+The seminar provided a unique opportunity for further discussions that helped to identify ways to improve the current and future rules on financial engineering.

-Coming next … Coordination Committee Workshop on Financial Engineering – Friday 26th Oct 2012)
+Coordination Committee Workshop on Financial Engineering the 26th of October 2012)

-This workshop aims to help raise awareness amongst rural development RDP stakeholders about the opportunities and considerations involved in creating and utilising financial engineering tools in order to enrich the EAFRD’s potential for developing rural Europe.
+This workshop aimed to raise awareness amongst rural development stakeholders about the opportunities for creating and utilising financial engineering tools in order to enrich the EAFRD’s potential for developing rural Europe.

-The presentations and discussions will draw on experiences from various EU Funds/policies and highlight key lessons learned from managers coordinating financial instruments at local, regional and national level.
-The workshop will also provide the latest information on the financial instruments' provisions in the context of the Common Strategic Framework (CSF), including arising changes in the regulations and their future implications.
+The presentations and discussions drew on experiences from various EU Funds/policies and highlighted key lessons learned from managers coordinating financial instruments at local, regional and national levels.
+The workshop also provided the latest information on the financial instruments' provisions in the context of the Common Strategic Framework (CSF), including changes in the regulations and their future implications.

-EU Rural Review Edition 13.
-“Rural Development Financial Instruments: New opportunities for tackling the economic crisis”
+You can also read EU Rural Review No 13 on “Rural development financial instruments: new opportunities for tackling the economic crisis”